-The most powerful and technically advanced PDF preflight and
+The most technically advanced PDF preflight and

 correction solution available on the market today

 Enfocus PitStop 2017 increases the benchmark by making PitStop the most advanced PDF preflight